Yousifasd22/.ORG-Framework/README.md

 # .ORG Framework
-This Is A Debug Version!
-If You Have Any Suggestion Please Tell Us
+The First Open Source WebApp To Windows App Converter That Supports :
+- HTML
+- JS
+- CSS
+- And Any Another Thing Except PHP And MYSQL

 # Made In Batch File!
-That Means No C Just Batch File Lang.!
+That Means Its Not Made In C Or C# Or C++ Just Batch File Lang.!